scripting/Scripting-News/blog/opmlOtherSources/2016-2017/readme.md

 # Archive from 1999.io blogging

 Between August 2016 and May 2017, I wrote Scripting News in 1999.io, and the source was in a format called chatLog.json which was fairly easily converted to OPML, which I did in December 2021.
-The result is in this folder, along with the original chatLog.json file.
+The result is in this folder, along with the <a href="https://github.com/scripting/Scripting-News/blob/master/blog/opmlOtherSources/2016-2017/chatlogToOpml/chatLog.json">original chatLog.json file</a>.

 All stories had titles in this period, this was before Old School where I declared my freedom from the restrictions of the long-gone Google Reader.